 “Before all of this, I had never dealt with a social worker.
 I didn’t know anything about a social worker.
 But I know now if I ever have a question about anything financial or just anything that could be in my way, I would definitely ask her,” Lloyd explained.

 Now Lloyd is training his oldest son, Trayvon, on the ins-and-outs of the trade.
 Trayvon has recently graduated from high school and expressed he would like to take the business over.
 Lloyd now has the opportunity to supervise without the manual labor of being on the floor.

 “I’m blessed to have kids who not only care about me, and my legacy, but they just care in general,” he said.

 Running his own business was the right next step for Lloyd and his family.
 With the rise of remote work opportunities and computer-based jobs, working from home or starting your own business may be an option for you.
 Consider talking with your social worker and support system to see what options are available to explore.

 Remember, there are options available to help you work on dialysis.

 You don’t have to do this on your own!
 Make use of the employment support services available to you.
 Talk with your nephrologist about your treatment options.
 Consult with your social worker about employment resources in your community.
 Communicate your current needs with your employer or be courageous enough to look for a more suitable job.
-Mr. Frye told us that being on dialysis doesn’t have to stop him from doing anything he previously did.
+Mr. Douglas told us that being on dialysis doesn’t have to stop him from doing anything he previously did.
 Don’t let it stop you.